airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes.md

 ### Configure Logs

 Both `dev` and `stable` versions of Airbyte include a stand-alone `Minio` deployment.
-Airbyte publishes logs to this `Minio` deployment.
+Airbyte publishes logs to this `Minio` deployment by default.
 This means Airbyte comes as a **self-contained Kubernetes deployment - no other configuration is required**.

 Airbyte currently supports logging to `Minio` or `S3`.
 The following instructions are for users wishing to log to their own `Minio` layer or `S3` bucket.